Help als vrijwilliger of stage lopen

 Also included pre-departure support:

-● Assistance with fundraising, including a personal fundraising page
+● Fundraising assistance, including a personal fundraising page

 ● A certificate of participation